 In 1925, Speros tore down the wood structure and built the Arcade Building in a Greek revival style, complete with retail stores to signify the “Arcade” name.

 His son, Harry Zepatos, took the Arcade to a new level in the 1950’s.
 He made the cafe into the hip, fifties diner you see today.
-The boomerang table top designs, now faded and word around the edges due to thousands of coffee cups, plates, and elbows rubbed across the surface, the spectacular neon signage, and original storefronts have all stood the test of time.
+The boomerang table top designs, now faded and worn around the edges due to thousands of coffee cups, plates, and elbows rubbed across the surface, the spectacular neon signage, and original storefronts have all stood the test of time.

 Downtown Memphis was thriving through the mid 1960’s.
 The intersection was among Memphis’ busiest.
 Train passengers, soldiers, and Memphians crowded these wide sidewalks twenty-four hours a day, seven days a week.
 The intersection was so busy that policeman directed traffic twenty-four hours a day.